Adding equatorial-asymmetric effects for spin-precessing binaries into the SEOBNRv5PHM waveform model: NR-injection recovery

-In Table~\ref{tab:nr-injections}, we report the injected values and the recovered medians with 90\% credible intervals for the three NR injections analyzed with \texttt{SEOBNRv5PHM} and \SEOBASYM, as well as the $\log_{10}$ Bayes factors ($\log_{10}\rm{BF}$).
+In Table~\ref{tab:nr-injections}, we report the injected values and the recovered medians with 90\% credible intervals for the three NR injections analyzed with \texttt{SEOBNRv5PHM} and \SEOBASYM, as well as the $\log_{10}$ Bayes factors ($\log_{10}\rm{BF}$) quantifying the evidence in favour of the spin-precessing hypothesis relative to the non-precessing one.
 For the first injection (\texttt{SXS:BBH:0963}), where antisymmetric contributions are expected to be most significant, we find a noticeable reduction in biases for several spin-related parameters --- particularly the primary spin magnitude $\chi_1$, the tilt angle $\theta_1$, and the in-plane spin angle $\phi_{12}$.
 We also observe a slight improvement in the recovery of the mass ratio.
 However, this improvement in intrinsic spin parameters comes at the cost of larger biases in the luminosity distance, which we discuss in more detail later.

 For the second injection (\texttt{SXS:BBH:1622}), which involves more unequal masses, the inclusion of antisymmetric modes improves the recovery of the total mass and mass ratio.
 The tilt angles of both spins are recovered more accurately, and the bias in $\phi_{12}$ is reduced.
 The primary spin magnitude shows a mild shift in the median, though the injected value remains within the 90\% credible interval.
 For the secondary spin magnitude, the posterior moves from a mild overestimation (for \texttt{SEOBNRv5PHM}) to a mild underestimation (for \SEOBASYM).